 Psychotherapy is often recommended to help in identifying the underlying causes that led the individual to abuse opioids or Suboxone.
 Therapists will work with each patient to handle these challenges in a healthy and therapeutic manner, whether it be prior trauma, an undiscovered mental health illness, improper coping methods, or high stress.
-Cognitive behavioral therapy (CBT), interpersonal therapy, and Dialectical behavior therapy (DBP) are the three forms of the most effective behavioral therapies that can be used to address Suboxone abuse and the related underlying causes.
+Cognitive-behavioral therapy (CBT), interpersonal therapy, and Dialectical behavior therapy (DBT) are the three forms of the most effective behavioral therapies that can be used to address Suboxone abuse and the related underlying causes.

 Get Out of Addiction Cycle with The Haven Detox